arturh85/factorio-bot/README.md

 ## Features
 - [x] sets up & starts factorio server & configurable number of clients
-- [x] resizes Factorio client windows so the whole screen is equally used
+- [x] resizes Factorio client windows so the whole screen is equally used (windows only)
-- [x] integrated lua editor which allows scripting of bots
+- [x] integrated [monaco](https://microsoft.github.io/monaco-editor/) lua editor which allows scripting of bots
 - [x] uses included factorio mod to read factorio instance ...
   - [x] recipes
   - [x] entity prototypes
   - [x] item prototypes
-  - [x] placed entities
+  - [x] entities
+  - [x] resources
 - Build Graphs of:
   - [ ] Entity Connections with distance based weights (currently broken)
   - [ ] Flow Connections with flow rate per second for each belt side/resource (currently broken)
   - [ ] Bot Task Dependencies with time estimate based weights (currently broken)
+- Example LUA Script which can:
+  - [ ] Plan some task with time estimation
+  - [ ] Find Seed which minimizes execution time
+  - [ ] Research Automation in MM:SS
-- [ ] (optional) REST API Endpoints with OpenAPI specs
+- [ ] (optional) REST API Endpoints with OpenAPI specs  (currently broken)
 - [ ] read map contents by chunk for leaflet based Map View (currently broken)
-- [x] use whatever mods you want, configured in central location for all instances
+- [x] use whatever mods you want, configured in central location for all factorio instances
 - [x] should work on Win/Mac/Linux (not tested on Mac)
 - [x] MIT licenced

+## Planned Features
+- [ ] Create ZIP from Steam Verson of Factorio
+- [ ] Indicate Client Actions as Drawn Lines / Rectangle in the Factorio Client
+-

 # Installation